evan orticio

 theme by orderedlist

 People form beliefs in a world where evidence is often indirect, ambiguous, or inaccessible.
-I’m interested in how we learn to leverage our social and informational environments to form accurate beliefs in the face of impoverished data.
-I study the cognitive building blocks that we use to learn from socially mediated information, and how they’re adaptive (or maladaptive) in modern contexts like social media and AI.
+I’m interested in how we learn to leverage our social and informational environments to learn efficiently and form accurate beliefs.
+I study the cognitive building blocks that we use to learn from socially mediated information, and how they’re adaptive (or maladaptive) in modern, digital contexts.

 Orticio, E., Meyer, M., & Kidd, C. (2024).
 Exposure to detectable inaccuracies makes children more diligent fact-checkers of novel claims.
 In Nature Human Behaviour. [journal link] [free link] [press release]